aleju/computer-vision-algorithms/README.md

 # About

-Custom implementations of common computer vision algorithms.
+Custom implementations of common machine learning algorithms.
 Purely for training purposes and not intended for productive use.

 # Files

 All files can simply be executed with `python filename.py` (i.e. no command line arguments).

+**Computer Vision**

 * **binary_dilation_erosion.py** - Dilation, Erosion, Opening and Closing for binary images.
 * **canny.py** - Canny edge detector.